binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 ### Spoofing {#network-countermeasures-spoofing}

-_Todo_
+The following are a collection of mitigations for the types of network spoofing discussed.

 #### IP {#network-countermeasures-spoofing-ip}
 ![](images/ThreatTags/PreventionDIFFICULT.png)

 Filter incoming packets (ingress) that appear to come from an internal IP address at your perimeter.
 Filter outgoing packets (egress) that appear to originate from an invalid local IP address.
 Not relying on IP source address's for authentication (AKA trust relationships).
-I have seen this on quite a few occasions when I was younger and it did not feel right, but I could not put my finger on why?
-Now it is obvious.
+I have seen this on quite a few occasions as the sole form of authentication, this is just not good enough as the only means of authentication.

 #### ARP (Address Resolution Protocol) {#network-countermeasures-spoofing-arp}
 ![](images/ThreatTags/PreventionAVERAGE.png)